 Back in the black, bleak days of late Victorian England, things were pretty harsh unless you were one of the few loaded, toffee nosed gits.
-Johnnies weren’t common place, unless you fashioned your own from a pig’s bladder (no thanks), and the contraceptive pill was a long way off so there were plenty of unwanted births, and if those births were out of wedlock, the new mothers struggled to get any kind of income at all as the Fathers at that time didn’t have to pay a penny and society was not fond of ladies who brought little bastards in to the grimy streets.
+Johnnies weren’t common place, unless you fashioned your own from a pig’s bladder (no thanks), and the contraceptive pill was a long way off so there were plenty of unwanted births.
+If those births were out of wedlock, the new mothers struggled to get any kind of income at all as the Fathers at that time didn’t have to pay a penny and society was not fond of ladies who brought little bastards on to the grimy streets.
 The women weren’t even allowed in the workhouse because of their “immorality”.

 To make cash out of this problem baby farming was created.
 This entailed taking an unwanted child at birth or soon after and looking after it.
 The mother could either pay small monthly payments, or a one off payment.
 As far as the baby farmer was concerned, if they got a lump sum, it made a lot more sense for them to “dispose” of the baby and keep the profits.
 Yes, you can imagine what’s coming.